$ ~/cicdcalculator

 What does Buildkite charge per user in 2026?>

-Buildkite Pro is $15 per user per month on annual billing, $19 month-to-month.
-The Developer plan is free for up to five users and three agents.
-Enterprise is sales-led and typically starts in the high-five-figure range for organisations needing SAML SSO, audit logs and dedicated support.
-All paid plans include unlimited builds, unlimited build minutes and unlimited agents at the platform level.
-You pay only for the seats, plus whatever compute you run the agents on.
+Buildkite Pro is $30 per active user per month.
+The Personal plan is free for a single user with three concurrent jobs.
+Enterprise is sales-led with a 30-user minimum and adds SAML SSO, SCIM, audit logs and premium support SLAs.
+All paid plans include unlimited builds, unlimited build minutes and unlimited self-hosted agents at the platform level.
+You pay for the seats, plus whatever compute you run the agents on; optional Buildkite-hosted agents bill per minute (Linux $0.013-$0.052, Mac M4 $0.18-$0.36).

 What does unlimited builds actually mean?>

 It means Buildkite the control plane will accept as many pipeline runs as you push to it without per-build or per-minute charges.
 The catch is that Buildkite does not run the build for you.
 The pipeline orchestrator lives in Buildkite's cloud, the build steps execute on agents that you operate.
 So unlimited at Buildkite turns into a cloud bill at AWS, GCP or wherever your agents live.
-For most teams, this is still cheaper than per-minute platforms once monthly build minutes exceed about 50,000.
+For most teams, this becomes cheaper than per-minute platforms once monthly build minutes exceed roughly 100,000 (the threshold moved up when GitHub Actions cut Linux rates to $0.006 per minute in January 2026).

 How many agents do I need per user?>